 You come into an inheritance;

-Updating a Will can be done without engaging a lawyer.
-If you are planning to forge ahead on your own you will need to decide if you plan to write a codicil or intend to write an entirely new Will.
+Whilst professional advice can be helpful, updating a Will or writing a codicil can be done without engaging a lawyer.
+If you are planning to forge ahead on your own you will need to decide if you plan to write a codicil, or revoke an earlier Will and write an entirely new one.

-If you opt for a Codicil you will need to follow a certain format, making sure you include certain features to ensure the document is considered valid before the courts.
+If you opt for a Codicil you will need to follow a certain format, making sure you include certain features and get it signed, to ensure the document is considered valid in court.
 These are:

 Details of the person making the Codicil;